The Most Overlooked Data Source Impacting Business Growth

 4. Open data

 You can access open data without charge or restrictions on how you use it.
 However, if the data is detailed or summarized, it might not be relevant to you.
-The data may also not be in the format you need, or very difficult to clean up.
-A lot of time can go into making the data usable.
-A few examples include data.gov, World Health Organization (WHO), Open Science Data Cloud (OSCDC), and Google Trends.
+Also, this data may not be in the format you need or be very difficult to clean up.
+You can invest a lot of time into making open data usable, but all that work may not prove to be profitable.
+Examples of open data include data.gov, World Health Organization (WHO), Open Science Data Cloud (OSCDC), and Google Trends.

-But there’s another source that doesn’t get the attention it deserves - your customer’s data.
+The data source that doesn’t garner the attention it deserves – customer, vendor, and partner data.
+This is the data that drives products and is the basis for many B2B applications.
 For many companies, customer data is fueling the product’s value.
 This could be considered internal data after it’s in your production database, ERP, or CRM.

-For example, let’s say you're a customer engagement platform that ingests conversation data (transcripts and metadata for chats, email, phone calls etc) and supplies analytical capabilities within that data set.
-But in order for your customers to get value from your platform, you must first ingest their data into your product in a timely manner.
+For example, let’s say you're a customer engagement platform that ingests conversation data (transcripts and metadata for chats, emails, phone calls, etc.) and supplies analytical capabilities within that data set.
+But for your customers to get value from your platform, you must first quickly ingest their data into your product.

-If your company is to successfully deliver your product’s value then you must invest more time and effort in solving data’s first mile problem.
+If your company is to successfully deliver your product’s value, you must invest more time and effort in solving data’s first mile problem.

-Three trends emerged from this new first mile paradigm:
+Three trends have emerged from this new first mile paradigm:

-- Companies are forced to figure out a solution for customer data exchange.
+- Companies are forced to figure out a solution for customer data onboarding.

 5 Gnarly Problems with Customer Data Ingestion

 Customer data ingestion is painful for the vast majority of companies.
-As a whole, the industry hasn't paid as much attention to this first mile problem, because each company has unique needs and it’s costly at scale.
+The industry hasn't paid as much attention to this first mile problem because each company has unique needs, and historically, solutions have been costly at scale.

-The process is plagued by schema changes, volume anomalies, and formatting errors, which then spread to your downstream production tables and business processes.
+The data ingestion process can be plagued by schema changes, volume anomalies, and formatting errors, which then spread to your downstream production tables and business processes.

 Problem #1 - N-1: Each customer is a different data source

 Each customer and partner represents a different data source.
 There’s no industry standard for data exchange.
-So each customer wants to share their data in their particular shape and format and it doesn’t match your destination’s schema.
+So each customer wants to share their data in their particular shape and format, which doesn’t match your destination’s schema.

-The mechanism for data exchange varies for each organization involved.
+The mechanism for data ingestion varies for each organization involved.
 Some want to use SFTP, S3, email attachments, or CSV uploads.

-Now think of all the different methods, files, syntaxes, and systems used to share data—CSV, JSON, TSV, XML, APIs, data warehouses, emails, CRMs, and ERPs.
-You have very little leverage to get the other party to change anything about their process.
+Now, think of all the different methods, files, syntaxes, and systems used to share data—CSV, JSON, TSV, XML, APIs, data warehouses, emails, CRMs, and ERPs.
+You have little leverage to get the other party to change anything about their process.

 Problem #3 - Customer data is inherently messy

-As mentioned earlier, Incoming customer data arrives in different shapes and formats, but it all needs to land into a few curated "golden datasets'' in your system.
+As mentioned earlier, Incoming customer data arrives in different shapes and formats, but it all needs to land into a few As mentioned earlier, incoming customer data arrives in different shapes and formats, but it all needs to land into a few curated "golden datasets'' in your system.
 You’re dealing with very messy data with no unified structure across businesses.
-Even if their CSV is successfully imported, the lack of standard formatting renders a lot of it useless.
+Even if their CSV is successfully imported, the lack of standard formatting renders much of it useless.

 Problem #4 - Complex data cleanup process